oobecomau/desktop.gov.au/docs/blueprint/platform.md

 These users can be identified by either email or User Principal Name (UPN) and must be configured within the Defender for Cloud Apps console.
 Once an app is onboarded by a specified user a feedback bar will be presented as part of the application to enable developers and testers to provide feedback directly back to Microsoft's Cloud App Security team.

-App Onboarding/Maintenance Design Decisions for all agencies and implementation types.
+App Onboarding/Maintenance Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---